Belongs to the type of antirheumatic drugs and antimalarials. It is used to prevent and treat a malaria attack.

 - If you suffer from myasthenia gravis (a disease that causes the muscles to be tired and weak).

-- If you have had an allergic reaction to this or any other medication.
-This is particularly important if you know you are allergic to an antimalarial drug called quinine.
+- Suppose you have had an allergic reaction to this or any other medication.
+This is particularly important if you know you are allergic to quinine’s antimalarial drug.

 - Take hydroxychloroquine exactly as directed by your doctor.